AmingAndrei/violence.website/content/metaphoricals/imago.md

 [[index|...]]/[[metaphoricals]]/imago.md

-The Imago (/ɪˈmäːɡoː/) is a metaphoric, radiation-like phenomenon that permeates the entirety of BLACKSPACE and exists in trace concentrations throughout REALSPACE.
+The Imago (/ɪˈmäːɡoː/) is a metaphoric, radiation-like phenomenon that permeates the entirety of BLACKSPACE and exists in trace concentrations throughout ASHSPACE.
 Classified as a non-ionizing, biologically integrated field, the Imago is regarded as one of the most foundational elements of BLACKSPACE's anomalous ecosystem.

 Distribution
 - In BLACKSPACE:
     The Imago is uniformly distributed, saturating all known zones and structures.
-- In REALSPACE:
+- In ASHSPACE:
     The Imago exists at measurably lower concentrations, generally undetectable without specialized equipment.
-However, its presence is consistent and verifiable in all known REALSPACE biomes.
+However, its presence is consistent and verifiable in all known ASHSPACE biomes.

 Genetic Properties